 Common mistakes Georgia members make

-Forgetting to confirm the return ride.
-Most rides are round-trip, but verify with the operator at booking.
-If the return is not in place, the appointment desk can call to schedule.
+- Forgetting to confirm the return ride.
+Most rides are round-trip, but verify with the operator; if the return is not in place, the appointment desk can call to schedule.

-Not reporting a no-show or excessive lateness.
+- Not reporting a no-show or excessive lateness.
 Broker quality assurance depends on documented complaints.
-Reporting helps the next member.

-Assuming PACE members can use NEMT brokers.
-PACE is carved out.
-PACE provides its own transportation.
+- Assuming PACE members can use NEMT brokers.
+PACE is carved out and provides its own transportation.

-Booking during an eligibility lapse.
-Members whose Medicaid renewal is pending or has lapsed may have rides denied.
-Verify active status at gateway.ga.gov.
+- Booking during an eligibility lapse.
+Verify active status at gateway.ga.gov before booking.

-Missing the appeal deadline.
-After a denial that affects eligibility, the appeal request must be filed by the deadline specified by DCH.
-Contact DCH for current deadlines.
+- Missing the appeal deadline.
+After a denial that affects eligibility, file the appeal by the deadline DCH specifies.

 Special situations

-Children enrolled in Georgia Medicaid (including PeachCare for Kids and Georgia Families 360°) are eligible for NEMT to all covered pediatric services, including pediatric specialty care at children's hospitals, dental visits under EPSDT, vision exams, and developmental services.
+- Pediatric NEMT.
+Children enrolled in Georgia Medicaid (including PeachCare for Kids and Georgia Families 360°) are eligible for NEMT to all covered pediatric services, including specialty care at children's hospitals, dental under EPSDT, vision, and developmental services.
 A parent or guardian rides with the child.

-Outpatient mental health and substance use treatment appointments are covered.
-Methadone clinic visits, often daily for the first weeks of treatment, are covered with standing orders.
-Federally Qualified Behavioral Health Centers and Community Service Boards in Georgia are Medicaid providers.
+- Behavioral health NEMT.
+Outpatient mental health and substance use treatment are covered.
+Methadone clinic visits, often daily early in treatment, use standing orders.
+Community Service Boards in Georgia are Medicaid providers.

 Get help with Georgia Medicaid NEMT